MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-06-08-mobile-foundation-dashdb-connectivity-issue.md

 >**Note:** Downloading the iFix requires entitlement.

-** If you are on Mobile Foundation V8.0:**
+**If you are on Mobile Foundation V8.0:**
 The latest iFix available at the time of publishing this document is `8.0.0.0-MFPF-IF201706052216`

-Follow the instructions available in this [document](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts-lbp/#applying-mobilefirst-server-fixes) to apply Mobile Foundation server iFixes
+Follow the instructions available in this [document](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts-lbp/#applying-mobilefirst-server-fixes) to apply Mobile Foundation server iFixes.

+** If you are on Mobile Foundation V7.1:**
+The latest iFix available at the time of publishing this document is `7.1.0.0-MFPF-IF201706081107`

+Follow the instructions available in this [document](https://www.ibm.com/support/knowledgecenter/en/SSHS8R_7.1.0/com.ibm.worklight.deploy.doc/deploy/t_apply_interim_fix.html) to apply Mobile Foundation server iFixes.

 ## Cause